Trametinib and Everolimus for Treatment of Pediatric and Young Adult Patients With Recurrent Gliomas (PNOC021)

 - Pulse oximeter (Ox) > 93% on room air

-- A legal parent/guardian or patient must be able to understand, and willing to sign, a written informed consent and assent document, as appropriate per institutional guidelines
+- A legal parent/guardian or participant must be able to understand, and willing to sign, a written informed consent and assent document, as appropriate per institutional guidelines

 You CAN'T join if...

-- Subjects who are receiving any other investigational agent for treatment of their tumor
+- Participants who are receiving any other investigational agent for treatment of their tumor

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to everolimus or trametinib